NeuroTechX/ntx_slack_archive/neurotechedu.md

  >ugh, hope someone will check my spelling then, or it will be ItalianEnglish (nah, but maybe Irish English? ) :grimacing:

+11/13/2017 11:21 AM

+ **ryanlintott** :

+ >Again, its not a major issue, just good to have a standard so we dont end up changing the spelling back and forth.
+Also, if you use <http://Atom.io|Atom.io> for your edits you can install the spell-checker and set it to the language you like en-US, en-CA or en-UK